janymuong/janymuong/README.md

 ---
 #  &nbsp;  <br> ABOUT ME :

-## Full-stack Development & Cloud DevOps Engineering:
+## Full-stack Development & Cloud DevOps Engineering

 I use `Python` and `Flask`, `JavaScript`and `React`, and `Amazon Web Services - AWS`.